Massage Therapy CEs | Massage Concepts and Techniques

 Classification of CEs: Cognitive (concepts related to massage therapy but not a specific hands-on modality)

-- Test only: If you already have the course textbook, you can enroll for the online test only for $149.
+- Test only: Once you already have the course textbook, you can enroll for the online test only for $129.
 Nothing will be mailed to you.
 The "test only" is just that, the test only.
 There is no separate course materials from us beyond the test.
-(You will have the online access code with the textbook where you can access the text publisher's online materials.)
 We can email you a study guide at your request.
 When you log in to access the course through our site, all you will be able to access is the online test.
-The publisher's online materials are located on their website (see textbook for details), not on our website.
+The publisher's online materials are located on their website (see your textbook for details), not on our website.

 Testing: You can complete your test online, and instantly print your certificate upon completion.
 To see how our online testing works, we invite you to take our free sample course.

-Attention Florida & Georgia licensees: Institute of Somatic Therapy will automatically report your hours to CE Broker ONLY IF you have provided your license number in your online account with us.
+Attention Florida & Georgia licensees: Unless stated otherwise in the course descriptions, our courses are considered "General" for CEBroker purposes.
+To see a list of courses that count toward approved distance learning in place of live hours, please see our Package page for the Florida 2021 renewal package.
+Institute of Somatic Therapy will automatically report your hours to CE Broker ONLY IF you have provided your license number in your online account with us.
 You can verify your license information by logging on to our website, and reviewing your account information that appears on the left side of the page.
 If your license is not shown there, please select “edit” to include it.

 Course Materials: Textbook Anatomy Trains, 3rd edition by Thomas Myers.
 Along with the textbook, the student will have access to the Anatomy Trains website with video clips and other information.
 Please see "Publisher's Description of Textbook" below for details.
 (Please note that all test questions for the exam will come from the printed textbook, in case some of our students are unable to access the website information.)